 The city of Savannah is known for its many historic houses, enough for every photo enthusiast to choose at least a few favorites.
 The Mercer-Williams House, located in Monterey Square, is beautiful and photogenic at every angle and was made famous by the acclaimed novel Midnight in the Garden of Good and Evil.

 Whether you’re snapping a shot of the outside or the inside of this magnificent cathedral, you’ll have little trouble showing your Instagram connections just how inspiring it is.
-Celebrated for its glorious stained glass windows, exquisite statues and paintings, this is no ordinary place of worship and is a top spot to photograph while visiting Savannah.
+Celebrated for its glorious stained glass windows, exquisite statues and paintings, this is no ordinary place of worship and is a top spot to photograph while visiting Savannah and taking beautiful pictures.

 Another incredibly photographic site that also offers visitors a peaceful experience is Bonaventure Cemetery.
 Between the oaks and the picturesque views of the coastal lands, photographic opportunities abound.
 Featured in the novel Midnight in the Garden of Good and Evil and well-known for its hauntings, it’s always a popular stop for travelers.